 Schedule 1 — Revenue & Expenditure Summary

-C, D, and E. Revenues from Federal Grants, State Grants and Revolving & Special Funds
+C, D, and E. Revenues from Federal Grants, State Grants and Revolving and Special Funds

-- Trace the revenue from state aid, federal grants, state grants, and revolving and special funds to the detail in District's accounting ledgers.
+Trace the revenue from state aid, federal grants, state grants, and revolving and special funds to the detail in district's accounting ledgers.
 Also, trace the revenues reported on district's accounting ledgers to revenues reported on Schedule 1.
-These amounts should agree with the possible exception of revenue from state aid, federal grants and state grants, which are entered by the State based on allotments.
-Determine if the district verified the grant amounts received with the detail posted on the ESE website and pre-populated by ESE.
+These amounts should agree with the possible exception of revenue from state aid, federal grants and state grants, which are entered by the state based on allotments.
+Determine if the district verified the grant amounts received with the detail posted on the DESE website and pre-populated by DESE.

 Note: Amounts deposited in legally authorized revolving accounts (e.g. School Choice) cannot be transferred to the General Fund.